themill/wiz/doc/installing_definitions.rst

 Installing to VCS registries
 -----------------------------

-:option:`wiz install --registry-id` option can be used to release one or several definitions in a :term:`VCS Registry`::
+:option:`wiz install --registry` option can be used to release one or several definitions in a :term:`VCS Registry`::

-    >>> wiz install /path/to/foo.json --registry-id primary-registry
+    >>> wiz install /path/to/foo.json --registry wiz://primary-registry
-    >>> wiz install /path/to/definitions/* --registry-id primary-registry
+    >>> wiz install /path/to/definitions/* --registry wiz://primary-registry

 .. warning::